jcolag/GladeGlue/README.md

     ruby GladeGlue.rb xyz

 Notice that there is no extension.
+Also maybe note that the program doesn't really care about folder structure.

 GladeGlue will create glue code to simplify using your window.
 Call `load_xyz_from_file()` in your main program, and use variables named after your widgets immediately.
 The widget variables will be named as *`xyz`*_*`control_name`*.